nizhunt/dotProduct/readme.md

 solution = "11"
 ```

+Now try again to generate the proof, run `nargo prove student2`

-Your proof is generated in the proofs directory with name [student2.proof](./proofs/student2.proof)
+Proof file for Student2 will be generated in the proofs directory with name [student2.proof](./proofs/student2.proof)

 ## Verifier